TheCandidStartup/TheCandidStartup.github.io/_drafts/infinisheet-chore-updates.md

 └─ Failed in 1s at /Users/tim/GitHub/infinisheet/packages/react-virtual-scroll
 ```

-* Same error that I'd seen in my React 19 builds, but this time against React 18
-* Best case scenario is that something has changed in the React 19 API that my packages depend on, that was later backported to React 18
-* The change in the signature is that `JSX.Element` is now imported from `react` rather than `react/jsx-runtime`.
+This is the same error I saw in my React 19 builds, but this time against React 18.
+The change in the signature is that `JSX.Element` is now imported from `react` rather than `react/jsx-runtime`.
 This now matches the import in my source code.
-Assume this is some cleanup in a recent version of API extractor
+I assume this is some cleanup in a recent version of API extractor.
-* I updated my saved API signature to match the changes

-* Only other thing to do was to install playwright binaries
+I updated my saved API signature to match the changes.
+The only other thing I needed to do was install playwright binaries.

 ```
 % pnpm exec playwright install